Assistant Professor, Alley Heaps Associate Chair, &

 Hannah also completed her BSc in Computer Science and a BASc in the Climate and Environment program in the spring.
 Her thesis, supervised by Dr. Andrew MacDougall and Dr. James Hughes, focused on developing methods for downscaling reanalysis climate data to point scale observations in mountainous terrain for the open-source software GlobSim – a sublime interdisciplinary project incorporating both of her programs.
 She is currently pursuing her MSc degree at Carleton University.

 Senior Undergraduate Thesis

-Chao has been a member of Convergence Lab since 2020 while he is pursuing his second degree (Bachelor of Science, Honour) in Computer Science from St. Francis Xavier University.
-Originally from a historic and cultural city in China – Changzhou, he transferred from Changzhou University to St.FX to complete his undergraduate study.
+Chao was a member of the Convergence Lab from Summer 2020 to Summer 2021 while pursuing his second degree (Bachelor of Science, Honour) in Computer Science from St. Francis Xavier University.
+Originally from the historic and cultural city in China – Changzhou, he transferred from Changzhou University to St.FX to complete his undergraduate study.
 During his study in St.FX, he has gained further interests in more application areas of Computer Science and Statistics, including evolutionary computation, machine learning, data analytics and etc. He plans to continue his education and research after his wonderful undergrad experience.
 In addition to his major area study of interests, he likes the topics of international relations, world history, as well as languages.

 Research Assistant.
 The National Research Council of Canada Industrial Research Assistance Program

 Brandon finished his BSc in Computer Science at St. Francis Xavier University in 2020.
 He worked as a teaching assistant through the department of Computer Science in his final two years at St. FX.
 His interests include cyber security and ethical hacking and is now pursuing a career in cyber security.